rmera/gomd/README.md

 ### Tasks

 goMD can perform several tasks, and it was designed so that the implementation of new tasks is rather simple.
 The task names are **not** case-sensitive.
 Most of the tasks obtain a value, or a group of values (an angle, a distance, an RMSD, Ramachandran angles) for one or mor given selections on each frame of the trajectory.
-A detailed explanation of the tasks is given in the Wiki.
+A detailed explanation of each task is given in the Wiki.
 The current tasks are:

 1. **Ramachandran**: Obtains Ramachandran angles for one or more selections, on each frame..
 1. **RMSD**: Obtains the RMSD of the given selections vs the reference structure, on each frame.
+1. **RMSF**: Obtains the RMSF (root-mean square fluctuation) of the atoms in the selection, along the trajectory.
 1. **PerAtomRMSD**: Obtains the per-atom RSD of the given selections agains the reference PDB, on each frame.
 1. **PerResidueRMSD**: Obtains the per-residue RSMD of the given chains agains the coordinates in the reference PDB, on each frame.
-1. **dRMSD**: Obtains the _dimer RMSD_, a measure of rigid-body inter-monomer motion between 2 monomers of a protein, on each frame.
 1. **ClosestN**: Given a selection, obtains the distances for the closest N of an also given list of residue names to the selection, on each frame.
 1. **WithinCutoff**: Similar to the previous but returns the number of residues of the types given, etc within a given distance of a selection, on each frame.
 1. **RDF**: Similar to the previous but obtains the RDF (radial distribution function) or MDDF (minimal distance distribution function), depending on whether the selection contains one atom, or more, respectively, for residues of the given types, with respect to a given selection.